School Policies & Forms

 Viewing of Examination Scripts

-Viewing of Semester 2 examination scripts can be arranged by completing this form.
+Viewing of Semester 1 and 2 examination scripts can be arranged by completing this form.

 Students may also make an appointment to meet, online, with academic staff to discuss their results.
 The purpose of such meetings is to provide feedback, and not to negotiate results that have already been approved.

-Consultation dates available are Wednesday, 1 July 2020 and Thursday, 2 July 2020, please indicate your preferred day on the form.
+Consultation times available are 10am - 4pm Friday, 1st July 2022, please indicate your preferred time on the form.

 All work will be checked for plagiarism.
 Students who are guilty of plagiarism will go on record as having plagiarised and this record will be kept for the duration of their degree programme.
 Second and subsequent plagiarism cases are dealt with very seriously indeed.